Fast Food Fast Women

 Fast Food Fast Women is a 2000 American romantic-comedy/vehicular-action film written and directed by Amos Kollek and financed by French and Italian production companies.
 The tag line for the film was "There are 18 million people in New York City, but only one like Bella."
 It was entered into the 2000 Cannes Film Festival.

+Synopsis

+Bella, a single waitress at a café-restaurant, is about to turn 35.
+Her mother sets her up on a date with a young writer who has just been granted custody of his children by his ex-wife.
+Meanwhile, the café's regulars are also in search of love: Paul, a retired widower, resorts to personal ads in hopes of finding a new companion.